saturn4er/beego-assets/README.md

 ## Description
-Rails-style assets for golang beego web frameworkc
+Rails-style assets for golang beego web framework

 ## Installation
 To install library, create config in ./conf/asset-pipeline.conf and enter into the console: